The following images and comments are meant to supplement

 One of the very first dispensational Bible studies I attended, was in 1980 in

-An organization which ministers to prison inmates.
-One of the features of
+personel.
+One of the features of PMA,

-the mission was progressive Bible studies, done via correspondence.
+(the mission) was progressive Bible studies, done via correspondence.

 Each study was accompianied with a test.
 There is no way to